flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[Flancian]] maybe interoperability could be clustered with [[data sovereignty]] more closely than with [[openness]] to leave that for open source/free software
     - [[Jerry]] how do we make this more accessible to non technical users?
         - Maybe interactive experience that lets people go from preferences to recommended tools?
+        - How to represent which thinking tools can work well together?
+            - [[Mathew]] user profiles are a good place to expose stories about how we use/combine different tools
 - (placeholder)
 - Agora has a plugin for Matrix that lets you push stuff to the Agora - https://anagora.org/@anagora@matrix.org